-If you have thoughts to add or comments to contribute, feel free to submit an article on the titled responsion, quote from David Hilbert.
-As a fictional phenomenon, Will Freeman is my creation, artificial and intelligent, generally speaking that is.
+If you have thoughts to add or comments to contribute, feel free to submit an article on the titled responsion and quote from David Hilbert.
+As a fictional phenomenon, Will Freeman is my creation, artificial and intelligent, generally speaking, that is.

 It’s a shame.
 Kosher salt is actually a little better for you than table salt, so perhaps they would have led healthier lives had they just given in a little.
 I mean, it is impossible to say; one can only make assumptions about these sorts of things — alterations to the intricately woven web of historical events.
 Nonetheless, I possess an inkling of suspicion that perhaps Heinrich Himmler would not have been so eager to please his Fuhrer had he tossed a few matzah balls down his gourd, or even spun the dreidel around a few times.

-Be that as it may, and it may very well be that way, I must now don my tea sipping essayist hat and toss my worn out slippers into the smoldering vat of muscimol and animal fat.
+Be that as it may, and it may very well be that way, I must now don my tea-sipping essayist hat and toss my worn-out slippers into the smouldering vat of muscimol and animal fat.

 Because I feel like it.
 And if I feel like doing something - unless that thing is morally wrong, of course - I do it.
 I don’t overthink it.
 As a matter of fact, I don’t even really think it at all.
 I just do it.